MHAN001/SpringApp/README.md

 # SpringApp
-Repository for spring project in info 7255
+Repository for spring project in info 7255 and other spirng projects
+## Just for practice